 Dame Billie Miller is a Barbadian lawyer, politician, and former deputy prime minister.
 She is currently the Ambassador at-large for Barbados in the administration of Prime Minister Mia Amor Mottley.
 She was re-elected member of parliament for the city of Bridgetown seven times and was appointed senior minister in May 2003, retaining the portfolios of foreign affairs and foreign trade.
 She was the first woman to sit on the cabinet of Barbados.
-Over the years, her ministerial portfolios have included health and national Insurance (1976-1981), education (1981-1985), culture (1985), senator and leader of opposition business (1986-1991), deputy leader of the opposition (1993-1994), deputy prime minister and minister of foreign affairs, foreign trade and international business with the responsibility of leader of the House of Assembly (1994), foreign affairs, tourism and international transport (1995), foreign affairs and foreign trade (1999-2008).
+Over the years, her ministerial portfolios have included health and national Insurance (1976-1981), education (1981-1985), culture (1985), senator and leader of opposition business (1986-1991), deputy leader of the opposition (1993-1994), deputy prime minister and minister of foreign affairs, foreign trade and international business with the responsibility of leader of the House of Assembly (1994), foreign affairs, tourism and international transport (1995), and foreign affairs and foreign trade (1999-2008).

 At the international level, Dame Billie Miller was the coordinator of CARICOM ministerial spokespersons with responsibility for external trade negotiations.
 At the national level, she is a member of the Barbados Family Planning Association, the Barbados National Trust and the Barbados Museum and Historical Society.